BinhNguyen71/Canon-Project/Canon.md

 All in all during 1960-1980 the average per capita GDP growth was 6.3 percent for Korea and only 1.1 percent in India.
 While Korea managed to turn towards an outward-oriented trade regime India followed a protectionist approach.
 The fact that the Indian government followed an import-substituting policy did not allow for at least the import of inputs of higher quality such that the efficiency levels could be increased.

 *In contrast* to the Asian countries, Latin American countries such as Brazil and Mexico did not observe the same favorable effects of trade growth.
-Instead, on some occasions there was poor export performance, rise in wage inequality and changes in the economic structure of production:
+Instead, on some occasions there was poor export performance, rise in wage inequality or changes in the economic structure of production.

 `Revenga, A. 1997.
 “Employment and Wage Effects of Trade Liberalization: The Case of Mexican Manufacturing.”
 Journal of Labor Economics, Vol. 15, No. S3, pp. S20-S43.`